 Under section 257B of the Act and regulation 10(4) the provisions in Schedule 2 are deemed provisions and have effect and may be enforced as part of each local planning scheme.
 Incorporation of the provisions set out in Schedule 2 into the text of a local planning scheme is not an amendment of the local planning scheme.

+[Regulation 34 amended: SL 2020/252 r.
+15.]

 35. Resolution to prepare or adopt amendment to local planning scheme

 (1) A resolution of a local government to prepare or adopt an amendment to a local planning scheme must be in a form approved by the Commission.